 In 2014, C2S2 moved its central office from the Smithsonian Conservation Biology Institute to Fossil Rim Wildlife Center.
 The following year C2S2 received 501(c)(3) status and hired its first Executive Director.
 At the 2015 annual October meeting of the Board of Directors, it was decided that C2S2 would develop a major plan to save an expanded portfolio of endangered species over the next 25 years, building on its existing models and developing new ways to address additional species that can benefit from C2S2’s unique resources.
 These broad-scale models for saving species from extinction are C2S2's Species Survival Initiatives: Global Populations, North American Species, Source Population Alliance, and Code Red Keystone.

-C2S2 is led by experts in conservation biology, reproduction, reintroduction science, animal care and management, and natural resource management.
+C2S2's boards are composed of experts in conservation biology, reproduction, reintroduction science, animal care and management, and natural resource management.

-James Gregory (Treasurer), Austin Savanna in Austin, TX
+James Gregory (Treasurer) Austin Savanna in Austin, TX

 Jeff Holland, Center for the Conservation of Tropical Ungulates in Punta Gorda, FL